orthecreedence/markdown.cl/README.md

 markdown.cl
 ===========
 This is a [markdown](http://daringfireball.net/projects/markdown/syntax) parsing library for Common Lisp.
+It also parses table markdown using the github syntax.

 The goal is to provide a very simple interface for turning markdown into valid HTML.

 It currently doesn't support plugins or hooks or anything of that kind.
 I'd like